 I found myself back at the bridge where I initially started the run and was still missing a good 3km for my planned 13km run.
 Therefore I took the opportunity to run around the nearby “Rheinpark”, not knowing that

 - The path around the park is exactly 3km long (perfect!)

 - The path around the park is a local Strava Segment (sorry, guys!)

-Trusting my instinct to find the way back to the hotel I wrapped up my morning run with 13.3km in 1h12’, covering this route:
+Trusting my instinct to find the way back to the hotel I wrapped up my morning run with 13.3km in 1h12’.
+Here’s the route: